 The word myositis simply means inflammation in muscles.
-If something is inflamed, it’s usually painful.
+If something is inflamed, it may be swollen.

-There are several types of myositis, and the two main types are polymyositis and dermatomyositis.
+There are several types of myositis.
+The two most common types are polymyositis and dermatomyositis.

-One of the important weapons in a healthy immune system is inflammation.
-For example, when we have a cut the body sends fluid to the affected area so that white blood cells can fight off any infection.
+One feature of a healthy immune system is inflammation.
+For example, when we have a cut, the body sends fluid to the affected area so that white blood cells can fight off any infection.

-However, if someone has an autoimmune condition the body can create inflammation when there’s no infection to fight.
-The inflammation itself can then cause problems.
+If someone has an autoimmune condition the body can create inflammation when there is no infection to fight.
+The unnecessary inflammation can then cause problems.